 The DV NY produces a darker, less bright tone than the contemporary sound of the DV.
 The deep baffle/chamber design of the DV NY produce a beautiful Classic Jazz Alto sound reminiscent of the masters of the 40’s, 50’s and 60’s.

-The mouthpiece comes with Rico H Ligature, FF Cap, Mouthpiece Pouch and special Wood Cylinder case, Free domestic USPS Priority Shipping and Handling Ground shipping included.
-(Click "BUY NOW" button to see overseas shipping)
+The mouthpiece comes with a Rovner Star Series Ligature & Cap, Deluxe Mouthpiece Pouch and special Wood Cylinder case.
+Free domestic USPS Priority Shipping and Handling Ground shipping included.
+(Click “BUY NOW” button to see overseas shipping)

 CLICK HERE to compare JodyJazz mouthpieces with other brands.